-This section provides guidance for administering computer-based tests using the Nextera[TM] administration system, commonly called "Nextera[TM] Admin," including the login process, navigation, and management of class and student data.
-In New York State, students are loaded into Nextera[TM] Admin from the Level 2 Data Warehouse before each CBT test administration.
+This section provides guidance for administering computer-based tests (CBT) using the Nextera[TM] Administration System, commonly called "Nextera[TM] Admin," including the login process, navigation, and management of class and student data.
+In New York State, students are loaded into Nextera[TM] Admin from the Level 2 Data Warehouse before each CBT administration.
 Students are loaded by grade-level enrollment.
-Schools are responsible for ensuring that all students are available in Nextera[TM] Admin for computer-based testing and that all needed student-testing accommodations are set for students.
-For any students in a CBT grade level that are testing on paper or not testing for allowable reasons, those students must be marked with a Not Testing code.
+Schools are responsible for ensuring that all students are available in Nextera[TM] Admin for CBT and that all needed student-testing accommodations are set for students.
+Any students in a CBT grade level that are testing on paper or not testing for allowable reasons must be marked with a Not Testing code.

-You will find information on all CBT administrative activities for NexteraTM Admin in this appendix.
-Contact Questar Customer Support if you need additional help at 866-997-0695 or email (ny.3-8.help@questarai.com).
+You will find information on all CBT administrative activities for Nextera[TM] Admin in this appendix.
+Contact Questar Customer Support if you need additional help at 866-997-0695 or e-mail (ny.3-8.help@questarai.com).

-1. Home Page The Home Page has general information districts and schools need for testing, such as important updates and the school's Proctor PIN, based on role.
-2. Students The Students tab allows users to view students in the NexteraTM administration system.
+1. Home Page The Home page has general information that districts and schools need for testing, such as important updates and the school's Proctor PIN, based on role.
+2. Students The Students tab allows users to view students in the NexteraTM Administration System.
 Some roles can make changes (e.g., updating online testing accommodations), download class lists, and add students.
 3. Classes The Classes tab allows users to view, edit, and create classes.
 4. Tests Based on the user's role, the Tests tab allows users to view important dates and test administration details, print student login tickets as labels or tickets, designate students not taking the test, and track student progress while taking the test.
 5. Accounts The Accounts tab allows some roles to view, activate, and add test administrators, such as Teachers.
 DTCs can also edit contact information and addresses.
 6. Student Responses The Students Responses tab provides access to the previous spring's constructed-responses.
 DTCs and Principals have access to download the PDFs.
 7. Help The Help tab offers resources for support, such as customer support contact details, FAQ, and support documentation.

-Log In/Sign Out
+Sign In/Sign Out

-If you have been provided with Nextera[TM] login tickets, you can access Nextera[TM] Admin by entering the following web site address in your browser address bar: https://ny.nextera.questarai.com/Admin/.
-If you have not been provided with login tickets to Nextera[TM] Admin, you should contact your District Test Coordinator, School Test Coordinator, or your local Regional Information Center (RIC) testing department.
+If you have been provided with Nextera[TM] login tickets, you can enter the following website address in your browser address bar to access Nextera[TM] Admin (https://ny.nextera.questarai.com/Admin/).
+If you have not been provided with login tickets to Nextera[TM] Admin, you should contact your District Test Coordinator (DTC), School Test Coordinator (STC), or your local Regional Information Center (RIC) testing department.